SharePoint/sp-dev-docs/docs/general-development/how-to-retrieve-user-profile-properties-by-using-the-net-client-object-model-in.md

-For more information about working with profiles, see  [Work with user profiles in SharePoint 2013](work-with-user-profiles-in-sharepoint.md).
+For more information about working with profiles, see  [Work with user profiles in SharePoint](work-with-user-profiles-in-sharepoint.md).

-## Prerequisites for setting up your development environment to retrieve user profile properties by using the SharePoint 2013 .NET client object model
+## Prerequisites for setting up your development environment to retrieve user profile properties by using the SharePoint .NET client object model
 <a name="bk_Prereqs"> </a>

 To create a console application that uses the .NET client object model to retrieve user profile properties, you'll need the following: